 a. all of your primary and secondary education which was taught and assessed solely in English in a recognised country, and

-b. tertiary qualifications in the relevant professional discipline, which you are relying on to support your eligibility for registration, which were taught and assessed solely in English.
+b. tertiary qualifications in the relevant professional discipline you are relying on to support your eligibility for registration, which were taught and assessed solely in English.

 Where English is not your primary language, there are a number of other ways to demonstrate your English language competency set out in the registration standards.

 You also need to indicate if you will be performing exposure prone procedures (EPPs) in your practice.
 If you answer yes, then you are required to indicate whether or not you agree to comply with the ‘Guidelines: Registered health practitioners and students in relation to blood-borne viruses’.